Selling a House With a Lien In San Francisco Bay Area

 Of course, an attorney won’t help resolve your tax lien and other involuntary liens for free.
 You have to pay for them once everything is settled.
 Real estate attorneys charge $150 to $350 per hour.

-You’ll Pay for Professional Assistance SF Bay Area
+You’ll Pay for Professional Assistance San Francisco Bay Area

 When a prospective buyer finds out the property has a lien, especially linked to business or federal taxes, they may think you’re in financial trouble and could push for a lower price.
 Some may even offer just what you owe on the lien.
 Make sure to go through your purchase agreement carefully before sealing the deal with a buyer.